Why Couples Therapy Works

 What’s your fee?

 My work is highly specialized and intensive.
 I keep a small caseload so I can stay fully engaged with each couple.
+Current session fees are listed on my Investment page.

 Romantic Activities for Couples in New Haven, Connecticut